uts-cic/BoxPlotR.shiny/README.md

 BoxPlotR
 ========

-This is the repository for the Shiny application presented in "BoxPlotR: a web tool for generation of box plots" (Spitzer at al. 2014).
+This is a fork of the repository for the Shiny application presented in "BoxPlotR: a web tool for generation of box plots" (Spitzer at al. 2014).
+It was edited by sjgknight to provide a slimmed down functionality for some undergraduate teaching.
+You probably want to use the original.

 Installation
 ------------